 - Navigate to: Controls > Settings > Service & Reset > Service Mode > ON.

-- The wipers will move to the vertical service position.
+- The wipers will move to the vertical service position on the glass.

 - To reset, toggle the setting to OFF or activate the wipers from the stalk.